tiagofilipe12/mash_wrapper/README.md

                         If you have a reference sketch for references provide it with this option.
   -r READS [READS ...], --reads READS [READS ...]
                         Provide the input read files to parse.
-Usually fastq files.
+Usually fastq 1 or 2 files.
 This option is mutually with "-f".
   -f SEQUENCES [SEQUENCES ...], --sequences SEQUENCES [SEQUENCES ...]
                         Provide the input sequence files to parse.
 Usually fasta files.
 This option is mutually exclusive with